jckarter/clay/README.txt

 Pre-requisites
 --------------

-Clay requires LLVM 2.9 and the Clang source to build.
-The Clang source is currently used by the clay-bindgen tool which generates Clay interfaces by parsing C header files; unfortunately it predates libclang, so libclang by itself is not sufficient.
-The Clay build system needs CMake.
-Make sure you have CMake version 2.6 or later.
+Clay requires LLVM 3.0 and CMake version 2.6 or later.

 NOTE: LLVM builds in debug mode by default.
 This makes the Clay compiler crawl.
 If you're building LLVM from source, configure it